All Episodes

 The porn star Stormy Daniels was telling the truth.

-Stormy Daniels is on a pair.
+Stormy Daniels is on a tail.

-Quick preview of Stormy Daniels interview this Sunday.
+Quick preview of Stormy Daniels' interview this Sunday.

-Breaking news Stormy Daniels.
+Breaking news there's Stormy Daniels.

 Stormy Daniels.